DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

     + Given the state, county, cause, and date of the fire, is it possible to predict the fire size class (classes A to G)? (the problem is classification)
     + Given the state, county, cause, and date of the fire, is it possible to predict the fire size in acres? (the problem is regression)
     + Given the time, location, and size of the fire, is it possible to predict the cause of the fire? is it a function of seasons?

-These ideas have been tested in a different project, named "3.
-Fire Predictor" in this repository, whose link is (<a href="https://github.com/DanialArab/Geospatial_Data_Science/tree/main/My%20GIS%20Projects/3.%20Fire%20Predictor/" target="_blank" rel="noopener"></a>).
+These ML ideas have been tested in a separate project, named "3.
+Fire Predictor" (<a href="https://github.com/DanialArab/Geospatial_Data_Science/tree/main/My%20GIS%20Projects/3.%20Fire%20Predictor/" target="_blank" rel="noopener">link to its repo</a>).

 <a name="17"></b>